 Since then I’ve made it a habit to check my finances very regularly.
-I update my budget at least once per week, and check my accounts every other day or so just to make sure I always know where everything stands.
+I open my budget app at least once every single day.
+I’m always aware of where my money is going.

 When I was ready to get serious about turning my financial situation around, I really threw myself into reading a lot of personal finance books.
 The books I read covered a variety of personal finance advice, from money mindset to budgeting to getting started with investing.